kshedden/case_studies/methods/multivariate.md

 assertion that certain points may be outliers and should be discounted or excluded from the analysis.
 However there is no guarantee that any particular definition of an outlier is correct.
-In the case of the MCD, we are asserting that points that inflate the volume of the estimated ellipsoid encompassing a fixed fraction of the distribution's mass may be outliers.
+In the case of the MCD, we are asserting that points that inflate the volume of an estimated ``high probability ellipsoid'' may be outliers.

-Calculation of the MCD estimator of the covariance matrix is challenging.
+Exact calculation of the MCD estimator of the covariance matrix is challenging.
 Enumerating all possible subsets of $m$ out of $n$ observations is impossible in practice.
 Therefore a greedy approach called ``fast MCD'' is used in practice.

-One use for the covariance matrix is to quantify the "ouytlyingness" of individual observations.
+One use for the covariance matrix is to quantify the "outlyingness" of individual observations.
 Specifically, let $x\in{\mathbb R}^d$ denote an observation,
 $\mu\in{\mathbb R}^d$ denote the mean, and $\Sigma\in{\mathbb R}^{d\times d}$ denote the
 covariance matrix.
 The
 squared [Mahalanobis distance](https://en.wikipedia.org/wiki/Mahalanobis_distance)
 is defined to be $(x-\mu)^\prime \Sigma^{-1}(x-\mu)$.
-Points $x$ with larger Mahalanobis distance to the center are "less central" or "more outlying".
+Points with larger Mahalanobis distance to the center are ``less central'' or ``more outlying''.
 Using the MCD or
 another robust estimate of the covariance matrix (and of the mean) can sometimes reveal more interesting sets of outliers than those that are identified